 Becoming a Strategic Leader: A New Approach

 Our virtual program, The Leading Strategically Experience, is about the mindset required to be a strategic leader.
 It brings together solid thinking and cutting-edge practices — and participants apply the knowledge to their personal strategic leadership challenge.
 In the program, senior leaders examine how they approach leadership and how they need to shift to be a strategic leader.

-Participants in our Leading Strategically Experience look at issues that typically challenge senior leaders — leading change, shaping culture, leveraging polarities, and spanning boundaries to forge organizational networks.
+Participants learn to think, act, and influence strategically while looking at issues that typically challenge senior leaders — leading change, shaping culture, leveraging polarities, and spanning boundaries to forge organizational networks.

 The program includes a self-assessment, an intensive business simulation, and time to practice new skills and work through participants’ specific challenges.
 Participants engage in deep and relevant conversations with their peers and facilitators centered on their organizational context, strategic challenge, and building on the strong tools and methods surfaced in the program.

 The simulation is engaging, intense, and highly practical.
 In the simulation, leaders run an organization in small teams.
 They have the opportunity to set priorities for the organization and see the results of their decisions.
 They get a real-time view of how their decisions influence other functions in the organization and how the organization’s outcomes play out in the marketplace.
 In the next round, they can try out new information or a different approach.

 At each stage, they learn a new element of the strategic mindset and then work through how it applies to their personal strategic challenge.